mkapala-nordic/sdk-nrf/doc/nrf/working_with_nrf/nrf53/thingy53.rst

 You can program the Nordic Thingy:53 by using the images obtained by building the code in the |NCS| environment.

-To set up your system to be able to build a compatible firmware image, follow the :ref:`getting_started` guide for the |NCS|.
+To set up your system to be able to build a firmware image, follow the :ref:`getting_started` guide for the |NCS|.

 .. _thingy53_build_pgm_targets: